 Our training courses below reflect our Consultants' wide range of expertise.
 Our Consultants are also available to speak at conferences and industry events on the latest developments in artificial intelligence.

 Overview of Generative AI, its history and development, current and future frameworks and use cases, along with unpacking the underlying technologies.
-We will take a look at various generative AI frameworks, both open and closed source, including GPT-4, ChatGPT, Bard, llama-2, Falcon, stable diffusion and Dall-E3, along with actual business applications.
+We will take a look at various generative AI frameworks, both open and closed source, including Gemini, ChatGPT, Llama-2, Mistral, stable diffusion and Dall-E3, along with actual business applications.
 We will examine the various types of generative AI including transformers, diffusion models, GANs and VAEs, along with cloud platform offerings including AWS Bedrock, Google Vertex AI & Azure OpenAI.

-There will be opportunity for some high-level hands-on exploration including worked examples, fine-tuning and prompt engineering.
+There will be opportunity for some high-level hands-on exploration including worked examples, fine-tuning, AI agents, and prompt engineering.
 This is intended as an overview class for technologists and business leaders who wish to gain a better understanding of generative AI technologies and their potential for business disruption and competitive advantage.

 In this course we take the attendees through an overview of AI.
 Definition, a brief history, latest developments including generative AI and LLMs, and how it will impact business and society in general.
 We cover the technology basics as well as how AI is being used by companies from start-ups to multinationals to increase productivity, develop new products and services and to improve on existing ones.

-In this course with an 80/20 practice/theory split, we will look at the techniques and use cases of large language models (LLMs), including speech and text generation as well as image and video generation.
-We will examine some of the popular large language frameworks from Google, OpenAi and Meta such as LaMDA, GPT-4 and LLaMA, respectively.
+In this course with an 80/20 practice/theory split, we will look at the techniques and use cases of multimodal large language models (LLMs), including speech and text generation as well as image and video generation.
+We will examine some of the popular multimodal large language frameworks from Google, OpenAI and Meta such as Gemini, GPT-4 and LLaMA, respectively.
 We will look at how businesses are using LLMs to gain competitive advantage by considering several use cases.
 The labs will be done using the above frameworks so previous exposure to Python is advisable.

 • Understanding large language model architectures